judgels/judgels/docs/sandalphon_setup.rst

 #.
 Add Sandalphon as a client in Jophiel.
 Then, assign the client JID and secret values to Sandalphon's **jophiel.clientJid** and **jophiel.clientSecret**.
 Assign **jophiel.baseUrl** to Jophiel's base URL.
 #.
 Add Sandalphon as a client in Sealtiel.
 Then, assign the client JID and secret values to Sandalphon's **sealtiel.clientJid** and **sealtiel.clientSecret**.
 Assign **sealtiel.baseUrl** to Sealtiel's base URL.
 #.
 Add Gabriel as a client in Sealtiel.
 Then, assign the client JID and secret values to **Gabriel**'s **sealtiel.clientJid** and **sealtiel.clientSecret**.
 Assign **Gabriel**'s **sealtiel.baseUrl** to Sealtiel's base URL.
 Finally, assign the client JID to **Sandalphon**'s **sealtiel.gabrielClientJid**.
 #.
-Add channels between Sandalphon and Gabriel, vice-versa, in Sealtiel.
+Add acquaintances between Sandalphon and Gabriel, vice-versa, in Sealtiel.

 Running Sandalphon
 ------------------